 Investigations of formal complaints alleging sexual harassment are generally carried out by the Title IX Office.
-The specific procedures for investigating formal complaints of sexual harassment can be found on the Title IX website.
+Investigators will be free from conflicts of interest and bias toward the parties and will be trained to serve impartially without prejudging the facts at issue.
+The specific procedures for investigating formal complaints of sexual harassment can be found on the Title IX Office website.